alina-yur/graaalvm-deep-dive/README-SHORT.md

 * Using libraries 📚
   * A library might be designed to be Native-Image friendly out of the box;
   * A library might add config files to its source code;
-  * Library configuration can be provided via GraalVM Reachability Metadata Repository;
+  * Library configuration can be provided via GraalVM Reachability Metadata Repository ← Use Native Build Tools!
   * 👩‍💻 You can programmatically generate configuration via framework annotations, such as `Reflective`;
   * You can use Native Image's Tracing Agent;
   * You can provide configuration manually via json.